Pachuco: Culture

 The Mexican Nobel laureate Octavio Paz writes in the essay, "The Pachuco and Other Extremes" that the Pachuco phenomenon paralleled the zazou subculture in World War II-era Paris in style of clothing, music favored (jazz, swing, and jump blues), and attitudes.
 Although there was no known link between the two subcultures, they both are most certainly derivative localized blends of American pop culture in the United States.

 While he was not the first Mexican comedian to perform as a Mexican American zoot suiter, Mexican comedian and film actor German Valdés better-known by his artistic name "Tin-Tan" is Mexico's most famous and celebrated pachuco.

 Pachuco culture in America was at its height during World War II.
 The Wartime Productions Board in 1942 thought it necessary to cut back on fabric consumption, so they enacted regulations on the amount of fabric used for suits.
 This enactment targeted Pachucos in particular because of the excess fabric used in their zoot suits.
 Pachucos boldly chose not to follow these regulations, demonstrating rebellious attitudes and pride in their culture.
 Pachucos continued to flaunt zoot suits, now attained through bootleg tailors.
 As a result, these flashy zoot suits were seen as unpatriotic by other Americans.
 This controversial series of events helped shape Pachuco culture, and zoot suits became a symbol of cultural pride among Mexican-Americans.
-It didn't all end well, however, as this also led to rising tension between Pachucos and other Americans, playing a part in the start of the 1944 Zoot Suit Riots.
+It didn't all end well, however, as this also led to rising tension between Pachucos and other Americans, playing a part in the start of the 1943 Zoot Suit Riots.

 The pachuco subculture declined in the 1960s, evolving into the Chicano style.
 This style preserved some of the pachuco slang while adding a strong political element characteristic of the late 1960s American life.

-In the early 1970s, a recession and the increasingly violent nature of gang life resulted in an abandonment of anything that suggested dandyism.
-Accordingly, Mexican-American gangs adopted a uniform of T-shirts and khakis derived from prison uniforms, and the pachuco style died out.
-However, the zoot suit remains a popular choice of formal wear for urban and rural Latino youths in heavily ethnic Mexican neighborhoods.
-It is typically worn at a prom, in weddings, parties or in some cases, at informal Latino university commencement ceremonies.